collective/Products.EasyNewsletter/docs/source/index.rst

 You can use EasyNewsletter to manually create mailings/newsletters or you can use the collection criteria to collect content.

-EasyNewsletter is heavily based on Plone's Collections.
-In fact, the Newsletter as well as the Issues are actually specialized Collections.

-Hence you can use familiar criteria to decide which content should be part of a newsletter.
+EasyNewsletter can use multible Collections to aggregate content for a newsletter issue.

-It's a feature of Collections that subtopics are able to inherit criteria from its parent, so all Issue instances are able to inherit criteria from the outer Newsletter instance.

-Plone's default feature of subtopics is used to create sections within the newsletter issue.
-For example one can create two sections - news and events - by creating subtopics which collect just this kind of content objects.

 Once the content is generated one can edit the text as usual in Plone.
+But it's not recommented, because TinyMCE is not very helpful with email markup.

 You can create your own templates to structure the selected content.
-Please refer to the provided "default" template to see how it works.
+Please refer to the provided templates to see how it works.

 Step by step
 ------------